What is the American Union of Swedish Singers?

 Conventions

-The conventions are a great opportunity to travel and sightsee as well as a chance to meet other
+The conventions are a great opportunity to travel and sightsee as well as a chance to meet other singers who share a common interest.
+Many friendships are formed at each convention.

-in Sweden directed some songs on the Grand Concert program.
+The AUSS hosts groups and individuals from Sweden or of Swedish descent.
+Recent guests have included Håkan Sund and his Akademiska Kören, the Old Town Gospel Choir directed by Lennart Johansson, Sandviken's Mens Chorus, and Sveriges Manskör.
+In 1996, we welcomed the Växjö Male Choir and Kjell Lönnå, the well-known conductor, composer, and TV producer from Sweden.
 In earlier years, Marie Sundelius of the Metropolitan Opera was a favorite soloist.
 Other prominent soloists over the years have been Karin Branzell and Mimi Benzell of the Metropolitan Opera, and tenor Rolf Björling of Sweden.
 Having guests from Sweden adds a wonderful dimension to our conventions.

-A.U.S.S.
-Cultural Heritage Foundation
+AUSS Cultural Heritage Foundation (CHF)

-To encourage growth of the A.U.S.S., the Cultural Heritage Foundation will help any new chorus with "start-up" costs.
+To encourage growth of the AUSS, the Cultural Heritage Foundation will help any new chorus with "start-up" costs.

 Top of page